Throughout the week, field professionals, chaperones, and many volunteers will come together to provide an excellent experience at LEAD WI.

 Growing up surrounded by the Great Lakes, SharaLee comes from a quaint Dutch town called Holland, Michigan.

-After a year of traveling around America, teaching government and leadership from a Christian worldview to high school students in their state capitols, she spent time as an event planner and then in Nigeria, writing a trade program based business plan for women coming out of sex trafficking.
+After a year of traveling around America, teaching government and leadership from a Christian worldview to high school students in their state capitols, she spent time as an event planner and then in Nigeria, working alongside women coming out of sex trafficking.

 She lived in Minneapolis, Minnesota for two years, working as a cosmetologist.
-While painting a church members house, she met her best friend, Ethan, who happened to be visiting from Wisconsin.
-The two got married, traveled around the Adriatic Sea, and now live in Madison, Wisconsin where they are quite heavily involved with their church and community.
+She married her best friend, Ethan, and moved to Wisconsin.
+The two are always traveling together, whether it’s across the globe or within the states.
+They live in Madison, Wisconsin where they are quite heavily involved with their church and community.

 Oh.
 And she is a Disney princess on the weekends.